cnlewis/CAPE_stone/index.md

 <td>157261,</td><td>"PH",</td><td>"/Search/Results?Query=japanese",</td><td>"japanese",</td><td>"2016-11-18 17:15:54.19"</td>
 </tr>
 </table>

+Reviewing the fields associated with the queries with Worldreader we were told the customer ID was not stable, as sessions would break and did not permit a clear idea of individual user queries.
+<br><br>
+It was discussed with Worldreader if it would be beneficial to focus on certain countries and it was determined to not be necessary.

 <h4>Examining the data required that we first clean the data and organize it.</h4>
 After loading the data:
 <ul>